ducblog/goyllo.github.io/_posts/2015-06-13-seo-beginner-meta-description.markdown

 permalink: seo/beginner/optimize-meta-description/
 tags:
 - seo
+description: Learn how to add proper meta description in your website, and why Google ignore your meta description many times.
 ---

 Welcome to this first tutorial on SEO- Search Engine Optimization.
 In this post I will tell you how to optimize your Meta description in the correct way.